Will robots lose my package?

 Autonomous vehicles provide the obvious benefit of contactless delivery, emphasized during the pandemic.
 The early market opportunity seems to be delivering items like groceries, medications, or restaurant food – think Doordash or Instacart without the drivers.

 There are some limiting factors, though.
-First, the customer usually needs to meet the vehicle at sidewalk or street level – an inconvenience in lousy weather or less secure neighborhoods.
+First, the customer usually needs to meet the vehicle at the sidewalk or street level – an inconvenience in lousy weather or less secure neighborhoods.
 Second, robots can’t drop packages at the door of apartment 322 in a secure building.
 That still takes a driver.
 Third, robots add to street/sidewalk traffic.
 Imagine hundreds or thousands of rolling coolers trying to navigate the sidewalks of New York City (pre-pandemic) during rush hour.
 Finally, the delivery radius is small, and current capacity limitations limit the usefulness of e-commerce retail deliveries.

 Robots are growing